15.2K 2 3.2K

 A report this week out of the BBC highlights Trammell’s case as well as many other mentally ill people whose lives were brought to a tragic end by those who claim to protect them.

-As the BBC reports, already in 2018, across the US, at least 136 people with disabilities are known to have been killed by police officers, according to a database maintained by the Washington Post and analysis of local media reports.
+As the BBC reports, in only 10 months in 2018, across the US, at least 136 people with disabilities are known to have been killed by police officers, according to a database maintained by the Washington Post and analysis of local media reports.

 In other countries this number is unprecedented and would create a national outcry if it happened there.

 On May 25, 2017, officers Michael Rohleder and Anthony Munoz “responded to a medical emergency under complex circumstances that required them to attempt restraint,” Chisholm wrote to West Milwaukee Police Chief Dennis L. Nasci.